 Some popular options include applying ACV directly to the shingles rash, usually in combination with other ingredients like honey, or taking a bath that contains a small amount of ACV in the bathwater.

-- using calamine lotion, which is an over-the-counter lotion specifically formulated to reduce itching (
+- using calamine lotion, which is an over-the-counter lotion specifically formulated to reduce itching

 There’s no strong evidence to support the use of other home remedies for shingles pain, including ACV.

-Apple cider vinegar is a home remedy for shingles pain that’s often recommended online.
+Apple cider vinegar is a home remedy for shingles pain often recommended online.
 Although ACV has some antiviral properties, there’s no evidence to suggest that it can help relieve the pain or itching associated with the shingles rash.